Nicoss54/generator-angular2-webpack-full-config/README.md

 ## Dependencies

-if your projet needs more dependencies you must import them in the vendor file.
+If your projet needs more dependencies you must import them in the vendor file.
 Some exemples are already present in this file.

 ## License